Skip to main content

 In a mixing bowl, whisk together the dry ingredients- flours/starches through nutmeg.

 Add in the eggs, molasses, coconut oil, non-dairy milk and vanilla extract and beat well, until the batter is smooth.
-A standing mixer will handle this task best.
+A standing mixer will handle this task like a champ.

 Scoop the gingerbread batter into the prepared loaf pan and bake in the center of the oven for roughly an hour.
 The top will crack a bit.
 A cake tester inserted into the center should emerge clean.